A FOREIGN HOME

 This series fundamentally shows the visual structure of how memory is seperated by time.
 The first set of memories are blurred and scattered in my mind about my upbringing, childhood, and home.
 The second set of memories are tied to gestures my mother made in an effort to distract me from the harsh reality of immigration.
 When I was a child travelling to foreign places, I have one memory that stands out the most and it is of paper boats.
 In airports, train stations, and bus stops, my mother would show me how to make paper boats, distracting me from the reality that I had little to none toys to play with.
 The fabric that the hands are placed on are traditional pieces of Pakistani clothing that my mother wore.
 It was a moment of peace amidst all the chaos surrounding us.
 These memories are incredibly vivid in my mind, they succeed at making my mind forget about how difficult that time in my life was for my myself and for my family.
 Ironically, the biggest memories are overshadowed by a minisucle memory of a small interaction I had with my mother, showing how the smallest distractions can affect a child’s memory for years to come.

-Ultimately, A Foreign Home is the analysis of childhood memory disruption due to immigration and removal of a known place on the journey of finding an eventual home, questioning whether home is the place we are born, the place we journey to, or the place where we die.
+Ultimately, A Foreign Home is the analysis of disruption to childhood memory due to immigration and removal of a known place, on the journey of finding an eventual home.
+The question I ask is, "What is a home?
+Is home the place we are born, the place we journey to, or the place where we die?"